© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carreg Wen Fawr y Rugos cairn cemetery is a scheduled monument protected by Cadw under reference BR354.
 View the official record →

-Carreg Wen Fawr y Rugos is a Prehistoric cairn cemetery located in Breconshire, Wales, designated as a Scheduled Ancient Monument (BR354) under Cadw protection.
+Carreg Wen Fawr y Rugos is a cairn cemetery of Prehistoric date situated in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR354.

 Carreg Wen Fawr y Rugos cairn cemetery dates from the prehistoric period, and is classified as a cairn cemetery.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carreg Wen Fawr y Rugos cairn cemetery is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR354.